 - Python: Variables must be explicitly assigned

-to represent null.
-Uninitialized variables raise aNameError
+Noneto represent null.
+Uninitialized variables raise aNameErrorif accessed.- Example:

-x = None # Explicitly null print(x) # Outputs: None # print(y) # NameError: name 'y' is not defined
+x = None # Explicitly null print(x) # Outputs: None # print(y) # NameError: name 'y' is not definedNonemust be set explicitly to indicate no value.

 - Example: